 Rat lung worm disease can be prevented by some simple measures:

 Consider controlling snails and slugs around vegetable patches and gardens and control vermin around the home.
 If snail pellets or rodent baits are used it is very important that precautions are taken to ensure young children don't accidentally eat them.

 Preventive treatment with a prescription medication (albendazole) may be considered in cases where there has been a witnessed ingestion of any part of a snail or slug within the last 7 days.
 Discuss this with your general practitioner who will refer to local health department guidelines.

 There is no vaccine to prevent this illness.

 People with meningitis caused by rat lung worm often have high numbers of certain immune cells called eosinophils in their blood or cerebrospinal fluid and this may suggest the diagnosis.

 Most people with symptoms recover fully without treatment over days, weeks or months.

 However, the infection can sometimes cause severe meningitis that requires specialist treatment.
 The infection is occasionally fatal.

 Rat lung worm is not a notifiable disease in NSW as it is an extremely rare infection.
-There is no vaccine and no preventative treatment is recommended for exposed people.

 For further information please call your local public health unit on 1300 066 055.